-- Molasses – Absolutely essential in gingerbread.
-Go for dark molasses, usually labelled “unsulphured”, sometimes labelled “robust”.
-Do not use Blackstrap molasses as we are using a lot and the flavour would be too strong.
-Also do not reduce the amount.
+- Molasses - Absolutely essential in gingerbread.
+Go for dark molasses, usually labelled "unsulphured", sometimes labelled "robust".
+Blackstrap molasses is ok too.
+Do not reduce the amount.
 It is a lot but it is necessary for flavour, structure and moistness.
 I used Wholesome Sweeteners Organic Molasses.

 - Apple Sauce - We are packing the moisture into this cake.
 Good gingerbread cake should be moist and slightly sticky.
 This helps keep it that way for days and days after it's baked.

 - Hot Water - Important for moisture and for dissolving the thick molasses

 It might seem like there is a lot of moisture in here all of the wet ingredients guarantee a super moist bundt cake.